 To bring the school’s vision to life, Courtney has brought together a group of passionate, innovative, and mission-driven educators committed to illuminating our scholars’ understanding of themselves through high-quality instruction and culturally relevant teaching practices.

-With this commitment in mind, KIPP Compton educators participated in a “Community & Cultural Wealth” on-the-ground professional development day with Compton Unified Board President Denzell Jordan-Perry and Compton City Councilman Andre Spicer to ground themselves in Compton’s rich history.
+With this commitment in mind, KIPP Compton educators participated in a “Community & Cultural Wealth” on-the-ground professional development day with Compton Unified Board President Denzell Jordan-Perry to tour the site of the new Compton High School and Compton City Councilman Andre Spicer to ground themselves in Compton’s rich culture and history.
+During this session, the team also enjoyed a meal at Planet Health Compton Vegan Restaurant & Cafe.

 “I think so much of being a middle school educator is choosing to lean into the choices students make as they’re figuring themselves out and uplift them, empower them, affirm them, and make them feel special as they’re growing,” said Courtney.